bpugh/bc-travel/README.md

 This site is built with [Gatsby v2](https://www.gatsbyjs.org/blog/2018-09-17-gatsby-v2/) and follows the [JAMstack architecture](https://jamstack.org) by using Git as a single source of truth, and [Netlify](https://www.netlify.com) for continuous deployment, and CDN distribution.

+NetlifyCMS is used to help manage content and since it's a media heavy travel blog, most of the images are hosted on Cloudinary.

 ## Prerequisites

 - Node (I recommend using v8.2.0 or higher)